RegMix: Data Mixing Augmentation for Regression: Methodology:

 The goal of \method{} is to identify which examples to mix with which nearest neighbors.
-Instead of finding the actual distance limits themselves, we solve the identical problem of finding the number of nearest neighbors to mix per example for convenience.
-We use RL to implement \method{}.
-Our framework is inspired by AutoAugment\,\citep{DBLP:conf/cvpr/CubukZMVL19}, but we solve the new problem of mixing examples for regression.
+Instead of finding the actual distance limits themselves, we solve the identical problem of finding the number of nearest neighbors to mix per example to reduce the search space.
+A na\"ive solution is to use Bayesian Optimization (BO)\,\citep{10.5555/646296.687872}, but BO is known to be difficult to scale to high dimensions\,\cite{frazier2018tutorial} and is thus not suitable in our setting where the number of parameters is the same as the dataset size.
+Instead, we use RL to find the policies.